FinlyWealth/mds-finly-search/README.md

    ```bash
    make experiments
    ```
-   This will:
-   - Execute each experiment defined in experiment_configs.json
-   - Log results to MLflow
+   This will execute each experiment defined in experiment_configs.json and log results to MLflow

 3. View experiment results: http://35.209.59.178:8591